-That’s a 5.5 out of 8 bad apple score as far as we are concerned!
+That’s a 5.5 out of 8 bad apple index as far as we are concerned!
 In the NTSB Board debate over the one case (AAR1701) where the Probable Cause was not crew actions (or inactions), Board member Robert Sumwalt, who has recently been sworn in as NTSB Chairman, objected to the original draft Probable Cause saying:

 This pilot did not do what he was supposed to do.
 But if we dig deeper — and that’s what really bothers me about the original probable cause is that it is saying that the pilot screwed up… To put the pilot as the primary factor of the probable cause is just wrong, because it points to the last person who made the last mistake.
 I think we need to dig deeper to get to the root cause of this.

 So while the concept of Probable Cause is enshrined in US law, perhaps we will see a change of interpretation in future.
 Certainly the Contributory Factors identified by the NTSB are often better indications of what caused an accident than the official Probable Causes.